-- 4.6.2 For classification purposes in Grade A zones, a minimum sample volume of 1 m3 shall be taken per sample location.
+- 4.6.2.
+For classification purposes in Grade A zones, a minimum sample volume of 1 m3 shall be taken per sample location.
 Referring to Table 1, for Grade A the airborne particle classification is ISO 4.8 dictated by the limit for particles ≥ 5.0 μm.
 For Grade B (at rest) the airborne particle classification is ISO 5 for both particle sizes considered.
 For Grade C (at rest and in operation) the airborne particle classification is ISO 7 and ISO 8, respectively.
 For Grade D (at rest) the airborne particle classification is ISO 8.
-For classification purposes ISO 14644-1 methodology defines both the minimum number of sample locations and the sample size based on the class limit of the largest particle size considered and the method of evaluation of the data collected.
-The sample volume shall be determined according to ISO 14644-1 clause B.4.2.
-However, for lower grades (Grade C in operation and Grade D at rest) the sample volume per location shall be at least 2 litres and the sample time per location shall be not less than 1 minute. - 4.6.3 Portable particle counters with a short length of sample tubing shall be used for classification purposes to avoid the loss of particles \geq 5.0 μm .
-Isokinetic sample heads shall be used in unidirectional airflow systems. - 4.6.4 "In operation" classification may be demonstrated during normal operations, simulated operations or during media fills as worst-case simulation is required for this.
-ISO 14644-2 provides information on testing to demonstrate continued compliance with the assigned cleanliness classification. - 4.7 Clean rooms and clean-air devices shall be routinely monitored while in operation and the monitoring locations based on a formal risk analysis study and the results obtained during the classification of rooms and/or clean-air devices. - 4.7.1 For Grade A zones, particle monitoring shall be undertaken for the full duration of critical processing, including equipment assembly, except where justified by contaminants in the process that would b The "in operation" state is the condition where the installation is functioning in the defined operating mode and the specified number of personnel is present.
-The areas and their associated environmental control systems shall be designed to achieve both the "at rest" and "in operation" states.

-damage the particle counter or present a hazard, for example, live organisms and radiological hazards.
+For classification purposes ISO standards methodology defines both the minimum number of sample locations and the sample size based on the class limit of the largest particle size considered and the method of evaluation of the data collected.
+The sample volume shall be determined according to ISO standards.
+However, for lower grades (Grade C in operation and Grade D at rest) the sample volume per location shall be at least two litres and the sample time per location shall be not less than one minute. - 4.6.3.
+Portable particle counters with a short length of sample tubing shall be used for classification purposes to avoid the loss of particles $\geq 5.0~\mu m$.
+Isokinetic sample heads shall be used in unidirectional airflow systems. - 4.6.4.
+"In operation" classification may be demonstrated during normal operations, simulated operations or during media fills as worst-case simulation is required for this.
+ISO standards provide information on testing to demonstrate continued compliance with the assigned cleanliness classification. - 4.7.
+Clean rooms and clean-air devices shall be routinely monitored while in operation and the monitoring locations based on a formal risk analysis study and the results obtained during the classification of rooms or clean-air devices or both. - 4.7.1.
+For Grade A zones, particle monitoring shall be undertaken for the full duration of critical processing, including equipment assembly, except where justified by contaminants in the process that would damage the particle counter or present a hazard, for example, live organisms and radiological hazards.
 In such cases monitoring during routine equipment set-up operations shall be undertaken before exposure to the risk.
 Monitoring during simulated operations shall also be performed.
 The Grade A zone shall be monitored at a frequency and sample size such that all interventions, transient events and any system deterioration would be captured and alarms triggered if alert limits are exceeded.
 It is accepted that it may not always be possible to demonstrate low levels of $\geq 5.0~\mu m$ particles at the point of fill when filling is in progress, due to the generation of particles or droplets from the product itself.